Sudidal/blog-api/README.md

-# blog-api
+# Blog API
-The api used for the blog TOP project
+The API used for the blog TOP project

 ### TODOS:
 1. Refactor all prisma client interactions to a dedicated script so we can handle